 Adulterated education

 A good teacher makes a great difference.
 Reader Richard M drove this point home when he sent in a junk chart posing as educational material.
 The offending graphic is used by BBC's Skillswise website to teach "Handling data: Graphs and Charts".
 Skillswise is an otherwise laudable effort to help adults "improve their basic skills in reading, writing and maths".
+Even for pros, each question is a challenge.
+Question 7 really requires a new pair of glasses.

 The entire worksheet is located here.
 The use of patterns for shading is especially disconcerting.
 The graphic also lacks self-sufficiency as we have trouble comparing countries without referencing the underlying data.
 As we discussed before, a good graphic is one in which graphical objects (bars, pies, dots, etc.) illuminate the underlying data; when all the data must be printed next to the objects, the graphic is most likely redundant.